 We live in the information age and the great enabler of this age is the internet, through which you can learn practically everything.
 You don’t have to go to class but can read blogs, watch videos on YouTube, enroll for simple courses online and so on.
 You are going to need plenty of discipline, perseverance, and determination.
 However, it is possible to use this method to eventually become an expert in your chosen field.
 You also don’t have to restrict yourself to the internet but can also buy books and magazines related to your interests and learn even more.

 Before the whole institutionalized education thing, apprenticeship was the way to go and people learned and found work by becoming apprentices.
 This was the primary way to find work in the time before the Industrial Age.
 If you wanted to develop a skill, you had to look for a mentor to take you under his tutelage and teach you the ropes.
 You can try the same today.
 Find someone in your field who you admire and who you would like to learn from.
 Reach out, take them out to coffee.
 Tell them about your dreams and aspirations.
 If they don’t say yes the first time, don’t give up.
 Keep taking other steps to teach yourself and also keep asking.
 Even if you don’t get them for a mentor, your hard work and determination will eventually attract the interest of a mentor who is willing to help.

-Ass you go through this journey, lots of people, even those closest to you, will tell you that it’s impossible to get ahead in life without a college education.
+As you go through this journey, lots of people, even those closest to you, may tell you that it’s impossible to get ahead in life without a college education.
 Keep your head held high and focus on silencing the negativity with your actions.
-Hold yourself accountable for the decision you make and be successful to prove them wrong.
-You will definitely face challenges, but you can overcome them.
-Focus on the positive, learn from the negative, and always remember why you chose the path you are now walking.
+Hold yourself accountable for the decision you make and be successful to prove them wrong, because we assure you that you will.
+You will definitely face challenges, but you will overcome them.
+Having a successful career without a college degree is definitely possible.
+In fact, many entrepreneurs and business owners didn’t go to University.
+So, focus on the positive, learn from the negative, and always remember why you chose the path you are now walking.